 Michael and Kimberlee Streby

-Their Square dance life started together in the 90s as Michael realized Kimberlee was going to continue to square dance with or without him so he took square dance lessons.
+Their Square dance life started together in the 90s as Michael realized Kimberlee was going to continue to square dance with or without him, so he took square dance lessons.
 From there they were on the boards of many California State Square Dance conventions including the Chairmen of the 2005 California State Square Dance Convention.
 They were officers and presidents of their club, the San Diego Square Dance Assoc., Members of the California Square Dance Council, Secretary and then Western Regional Vice Presidents of the United Square Dancers of America and they were part of the formation of the ARTS-Dance board.

-They attended their first National Square Dance Convention in 1998, got hooked, and have attended most since then.
+Michael and Kimberlee attended their first National Square Dance Convention in 1998, got hooked, and have attended most since then.
 They served on the 2001 National Square Dance Convention committee and were Board members and Computer Chairmen for the 2009 NSDC, where they designed the database system that has evolved over the years to what conventions use today.
 In 2012 Michael’s work brought them to Wisconsin and later to South Dakota then back to Wisconsin where they remained actively involved.

 Michael attended the GSI caller school in 2014 and has been calling regularly since then.
 They currently belong to CALLERLAB and the South Dakota and Wisconsin Square Dance Callers Associations.